dkadish/DataRange/README.md

 ### DataEnvelope

 `DataEnvelope` tracks a decaying envelope over streaming data.
 Upper and lower bounds expand to new extremes and then decay toward recent values using a configurable per-update decay amount, yielding a local-in-time range.
+Decay is **exponential by default** (shrinks the distance to the latest value by the given fraction each update).
+You can opt into linear decay via `setLinearDecay()` to subtract/add a fixed amount per update instead.

 #### `DataEnvelope()`